 Today Pete says he feels more a part of the community than when growing up here.
 Probably because of all his children’s activities.
 Pete volunteers with the Vail Veterans program, sits on the Board of Directors of the Vail Valley Mountain Bike Association and Access Unbound as well as being a member of the Minturn Economic Development Advisory Council.

 Pete and his partner Kate Allan live in the Sandstone neighborhood in Vail, spending their time in the mountains on skis and bikes.
 Off season they love to travel to Kate’s hometown, Cape Town, South Africa.
+Check out this article on Pete and Kate, click here to view article.

 When asked his thoughts about present day Vail Pete says, “I still feel a sense of adventure in this valley when I think of what’s to come.
 It’s exciting!”